5 New Year's Resolutions For Your Pet

 Start with feeding the calculated daily calorie needs and weigh your pet on a monthly basis.

-For Frankie, she can have 145 grams of her Advance food / day = 1.2 cups / day (where 1 standard metric cup = 115g)
+For Skip, he can have 100 grams of the Advance food per day = 0.85 cups / day (where 1 standard metric cup = 115g)

 *This equation is based on a dog's resting energy requirements and does not factor in growth, exercise or neutering status.
 This daily calorie requirement will need to be multiplied by a factor depending on your individual pet.
 E.g. For an active working dog, 520 x 2.0.
 Speak to your veterinarian to learn more.

 If your vet recommends a weight loss program for your pet, you will need to factor in the calories from treats into the equation.
 For pet parents just looking to start the New Year off with a healthier option, there's a range of low calorie treats for dogs and cats.

 Keep your DOG slim with these light treats...